SANTHOSH17-DOT/attack-vectors-suite/BUFFER OVERFLOW/README.md

 📌 A buffer overflow occurs when a program writes more data to a memory buffer than its capacity, leading to the overwriting of adjacent memory.

-📌 This can be prevented by adding bounds checks to flag or discard excess data
+📌 This can be prevented by adding bounds checks to flag or discard excess data.